frostworx/hassio-squeezebox-buttons/README.md

 `
 # cat /etc/init.d/rcS.local
-/usr/bin/sbev0mon &
-/usr/bin/sbev1mon &
-/usr/bin/sbev2mon &
+/usr/bin/sbevmon &
 exit 0
 `

 - make the scripts and the init script executable

-`chmod +x /usr/bin/sbev*`
+`chmod +x /usr/bin/sbevmon`

 `chmod +x /etc/init.d/rcS.local`

-- reboot - the scripts should automatically start and run in the background
+- reboot - `sbevmon` should automatically start and run in the background
-- _(ssh back in and check with 'ps aux | grep sbev' if you want)_
+- _(ssh back in and check with 'ps aux | grep sbevmon' if you want)_

 # home assistant: